barkinet/docs-4/_docs_using-snyk/9_CLI-command-overview.md

 --org=<org-name> ...
 Associate a snapshot (or wizard snapshot) with a specific
                      organisation.
 For more help run `snyk help orgs`.
 --ignore-policy ....
 Ignores and resets the state of your policy file.
 --trust-policies ...
-Applies and uses ignore rules from your dependencies's Snyk policies,
+Applies and uses ignore rules from your dependencies' Snyk policies,
                      otherwise ignore policies are only shown as a suggestion.
 --dry-run ..........
 Don't apply updates or patches during protect.
 -q, --quiet ........
 Silence all output.